AmpersandJS/ampersand-state/README.md

                        type : 'julianDate'
                    };
                }catch(parseError){
-                   // return the value with what we think it's type is return {
+                   // return the value with what we think its type is return {
                        val : newVal,
                        type : typeof newVal